 School is compulsory in the Netherlands between the ages of five and 16.
 The Dutch Inspectorate of Education oversees all schools in the country, including private ones, and closely monitors the standards.

 Public schools in Utrecht

-However, the language of instruction is Dutch.
-So, public schools in Utrecht are only really a viable option for very young children whose parents plan on settling down in the Netherlands.
-Expat parents can also contact the municipality and schools directly to find out if any bilingual programmes are offered.
+That said, the language of instruction is Dutch.
+Still, public schools in Utrecht are only really a viable option for very young children whose parents plan to settle in the Netherlands.
+Expat parents can also contact the municipality and schools directly to find out if they offer bilingual programmes.

 Government-funded schools are free to all children between four and 16 years old, and subsidised fees are applicable for the last two years of school.

-There are three types of public secondary education and recommendations made by primary school teachers aim to ensure each child is matched with the option that best suits their character and abilities.
-Each of these schools starts with a generic curriculum and then specialise in different areas.
-VMBO (voorbereidend middelbaar beroepsonderwijs) schools offer a practical and vocational programme, while HAVO (hoger algemeen voortgezet onderwijs) and VWO (voorbereidend wetenschappelijk onderwijs) are more academically focused.
+There are three types of public secondary education and recommendations made by primary school teachers.
+These aim to ensure that each child is matched with the option that best suits their character and abilities.
+Each of these schools starts with a generic curriculum and then specialises in different areas.
+VMBO (voorbereidend middelbaar beroepsonderwijs) schools offer a practical and vocational programme, while HAVO (hoger algemeen voortgezet onderwijs) and VWO (voorbereidend wetenschappelijk onderwijs) are more academically inclined.

 Private and international schools in Utrecht

-Private and international schools in the Netherlands have a little more flexibility when it comes to teaching methods, language and curricula.
+Private and international schools in the Netherlands have a little more flexibility regarding teaching methods, language and curricula.
 Expats may therefore find that these are a better option for their children.

-That said, there is only one international school in Utrecht and it follows the International Baccalaureate curriculum.
-Naturally, it is oversubscribed so expats who want to pursue this option should be sure to apply well ahead of time.
+That said, there is only one international school in Utrecht, and it follows the International Baccalaureate curriculum.
+Naturally, it is oversubscribed, so expats who want to pursue this option should be sure to apply in advance.